 There is a law common in the fitness industry called the SAID Principle.

 SAID is an acronym for Specific Adaptation to Imposed Demands.

 What does that mean and why do I care?

-This principal can be summed up simply: you only get better at the activity that you are practicing.
-Understanding this, we should conclude that training slowly only makes us better at moving slow.
+This principle can be summed up simply: you only get better at the activity that you are practicing.
+Understanding this, we should conclude that training slowly only makes us better at moving slowly.
 On the other side of the coin, when you practice training with momentum in foundational movements patterns it will make your life easier and will make those movements stronger and safer.
-The practice of controlling momentum and deceleration will spill over into your daily life making you feel strong, resilient, confident, and not to mention the continued energy burn post exercise, BONUS!
+The practice of controlling momentum and deceleration will spill over into your daily life making you feel strong, resilient, confident, and not to mention the continued energy burn post-exercise, BONUS!

 Let’s take the granddaddy of all kettlebell drills, the swing, as an example.

-Swings, which are almost completely a momentum based exercise, have the ability to teach people to properly pick anything up off the ground, to properly use the hips to accelerate weight with a stable spine and to properly slow down or redirect movement that would usually come to an abrupt stop.
+Swings, which are almost completely a momentum-based exercise, can teach people to properly pick anything up off the ground, to properly use the hips to accelerate weight with a stable spine, and to properly slow down or redirect movement that would usually come to an abrupt stop.

 I hope you are now convinced or at least curious about the kettlebell being the best way to get optimal fitness results!!